deadlydog/deadlydog.github.io/_posts/2024-10-29-Updating-from-System-Data-SqlClient-to-Microsoft-Data-SqlClient.md

 `System.Data.SqlClient` supports performance counters on .NET Framework apps, but not .NET Core apps.
 To [get SqlClient metrics in .NET Core apps](https://learn.microsoft.com/en-us/sql/connect/ado-net/event-counters), you need to use `Microsoft.Data.SqlClient`.

+> NOTE: Only the `System.Data.SqlClient` NuGet package is deprecated, not the `System.Data.SqlClient` namespace in .NET Framework.
+> This means it only affects .NET Core apps, not .NET Framework apps.
+> That said, .NET Framework apps can still benefit from using `Microsoft.Data.SqlClient`, as that's where development is happening for new features and performance improvements.

 ## TL;DR

 The SqlClient GitHub repo has a [migration cheat sheet](https://github.com/dotnet/SqlClient/blob/main/porting-cheat-sheet.md) for everything that you will need to change when migrating from `System.Data.SqlClient` to `Microsoft.Data.SqlClient`.